doubleplusc/Line-sticker-downloader/README.md

 #Finding the ID

-Alternatively, if you want to search stickers by name, try http://www.line-stickers.com/.
+To search for stickers by name, try http://www.line-stickers.com/.

 The search result will link to a page that contains the ID.